Mid Mountains Legal Blog

 Non-financial contributions by a third party

 A non-financial contribution may be made by a relative.
-Provision of childcare or provision of accommodation, are examples of such non-financial contributions that can be made by a parent or relative and can assist one party or the other in property proceedings.
+Provision of childcare or provision of accommodation, are examples of non-financial contributions that can be made by a parent or relative and can assist one party or the other in property proceedings.

 You might like...